Your Compeer Office

 • One or more handcarts/farm wagons

-Remember, if your property is anything other than flat and well-compacted, it’s worthwhile to spring for four-wheel drive on your pick-up and utility vehicle.
-Slopes, mud and snow can all spell disaster when you have insufficient traction.
+Remember, if your property isn't flat and well-compacted, spring for four-wheel drive on your pick-up and utility vehicle.
+Slopes, mud, and snow can spell disaster when you have insufficient traction.

-If you’re keeping large animals such as cows, sheep, pigs or horses, then getting your own livestock trailer is a very smart investment.
-These aren’t difficult to rent, but having your own means it can be used for more than just livestock.
-Anytime you need to haul hay or firewood, you’ll be glad you have it.
+If you're keeping large animals such as cows, sheep, pigs or horses, then getting your own livestock trailer makes a very smart investment.
+While these aren't difficult to rent, having your own means you can use it for more than just livestock.
+Anytime you need to haul hay or firewood, you'll be glad you have it.

-There are many different tools that can come in handy around the farm.
+In addition to the necessary agricultural equipment, a well-stocked tool shed with general-purpose farming tools is essential for hobby farmers.
+Many different tools can come in handy around the farm.
 However, buying one of everything is both cost-prohibitive and a waste of space.
-If you’re just starting out, these are the tools you should prioritize acquiring:
+If you're just starting out, prioritize acquiring these tools:

 • Electric circular saw